w3f/Grants-Program/docs/faq.md

 <details>
   <summary><b>Can you help me advertise my project?</b></summary>

   The Web3 Foundation does not provide PR services to its grantees.
-However, once per month we publish all newly signed grants on [Twitter](https://twitter.com/Web3foundation).
-Furthermore, if you would like our input on how to write about your grant, we have some general [announcement guidelines](https://github.com/w3f/Grants-Program/blob/master/docs/announcement-guidelines.md).
-This document also lists an email address through which you can get in touch with our PR team in case you have specific questions.
+However, once per month we co-promote announcements from grants that have delivered a milestone on [Twitter](https://twitter.com/Web3foundation).
+Note that the milestone needs to have been accepted prior to the announcement.
+Lastly, please observe our [announcement guidelines](https://github.com/w3f/Grants-Program/blob/master/docs/announcement-guidelines.md) for all grant-related communications.
+This document also lists an email address through which you can get in touch with our PR team for feedback and in case you have specific questions.
 </details>

 <details>